-Install the device driver before plugging the NL241 into your computer for the first time.
-The device driver must be properly installed before you can connect to the NL241 via USB.
-To install the device driver, download the latest version of Device Configuration Utility from our website.
-Under Device Type, select Network Peripheral > NL241.
-Click Install USB Driver and follow the prompts.
+INSTALL THE DEVICE DRIVER BEFORE plugging the NL241 into your computer for the first time.
+You will need the device driver properly installed before you can connect to the NL241 via USB.
+To install the device driver, download the latest version of DevConfig from our website.
+Under Device Type, select Network Peripheral | NL241.
+Click the Install USB Driver link and follow the prompts.

-- 1. Apply power to the NL241.
+- 1. Ensure the NL241 is powered.

 - 2. Connect the supplied USB cable between a USB port on your computer and the USB port on the NL241.

-- 3. Open Device Configuration Utility.
+- 3. Open DevConfig.

-- 4. Under Device Type, select Network Peripheral > NL241.
+- 4. Under Device Type, select Network Peripheral | NL241.

-- 5. Click Browse next to Communication Port.
+- 5. Click the Browse button next to Communication Port.

-- 6. Select the virtual com port labeled NL241.
+- 6. Select the virtual comport labeled NL241.

-- Click OK.
+- 7. Click OK.

 - 8. Click Connect.

 - 9. Click the Wi-Fi tab.

 - 10. By default, the NL241 will create an unsecured Wi-Fi network.
-The name of this network will be "NL241_SerialNumber."
-To change the name of this network, type a new name in the Network Name (SSID) field.
-Optionally, to enable encryption, type a password in the Password field.
-See NL241 settings (p.
-45) for details on the password requirements.
+The name of this network will be "NL241\SerialNumber."
+If you wish to change the name of this network, type a new name in the Network Name (SSID) field.
+If you wish to enable encryption, type a password in the Password field.

 - 11. Click the NL241 tab.

 - 12. The default IP address of the NL241 is shown in the Status field and will be 192.168.67.1.
-To change the address, select disable in the DHCP Enabled field.
+If you desire to change the address, select disable in the DHCP Enabled field.
 Then type the IP Address, Network Mask, and Default Gateway.

-- 13. Click Apply to save the changes.
+- 13. Click Apply to save your changes.

-3.3 Loggerlink setup
+3.3 LoggerLink Setup

-The next step is to download LoggerLink and configure it to connect to the data logger via the NL241.
+The next step is to download LoggerLink and configure it to connect to the datalogger via the NL241.